BZoennchen/supercollider-book/chapters/preamble/lost-futures.md

 Glimmering illustrations, neon-light symbols, alternating smells, restless music, a meaningless mess merged into a psychodelic noise of symobls overdosed with meaning.
 It is the magical negation of scarcity.

+>Learn how to turn customers into fanatics, employeees into ambassadors, products into obsessions and brands into religions. -- Slogan of a marketing company

 Almost as an ironic joke, products are advertised with the promise of an escape from the hustle of our world.
 Advertisements showcase the absence of work, of overcrowded spaces, of individualized competition.
 Instead, they reveal our deep-seated desires for solidarity, communal togetherness, a connection with nature, the appreciation of rituals, the enjoyment of our bodies, acceptance of our inner beasts, and our ability to create.
 Often, products completely disappear from their advertisements.